Obtain the SharePoint credentials you need to add a SharePoint Dataset to your Data Pool

 To get the correct URL for accessing a SharePoint site using the Graph API, follow these steps:

-Log into your SharePoint account
+Log in to your SharePoint account

 Navigate to the SharePoint site you want to access with the Graph API